 Inside, the IS has a low dash and a wide center console that provides the car with a cockpit-like arrangement.
 The window line is higher here than in some rivals, though skinny roof pillars help make most interior hues feel sufficiently bright and airy.

 Precise-looking analog gauges and a central clock are especially clean, almost throwback touches in an era where screens are taking over.
 Don’t worry, though: the base 7.0-inch screen can be replaced by a 10.3-inch widescreen.

 The 2020 Lexus IS has many personalities depending on what’s happening under the hood.

 Overall, we score the lineup at 6 out of 10, though the sharper IS 350 F Sport might garner a point higher.

-Base IS 300s with rear-wheel drive make use of a 2.0-liter turbo-4 rated at a middling 241 horsepower and 258 pound-feet of torque.
-Power is sent rearward through an 8-speed automatic that we’ve found can fire off clunky shifts.
+Base IS 300s with rear-wheel drive use a 2.0-liter turbo-4 rated at a middling 241 hp and 258 pound-feet of torque.
+Power is sent rearward through an 8-speed automatic that fires off clunky shifts.
 The engine isn’t a paragon of refinement, either, though we like it more than the thirsty 260-hp 3.5-liter V-6 plugged into IS 300 all-wheel-drive models.
 Those cars also use a 6-speed automatic that is outgunned by most rivals.
-Unless you’re a snow-belter, skip the IS 300 all-wheel drive.
+Unless you’re a snow-belter, skip the IS 300 with all-wheel drive.

 The strongest choice here is the IS 350, which Lexus bestowed with a 311-hp 3.5-liter V-6 that offers far better acceleration and is well-tuned with the 8-speed automatic included with rear-wheel drive.
 All-wheel-drive IS 350s again make use of a 6-speed automatic that’s fine, but not a thriller.